Used Mp3DirSorter for Windows?

 Mp3DirSorter is a freeware utility that rearranges the on-disk order of MP3 files and folders, so playback follows filename order rather than the physical write order stored in the file system.
 The software works by rewriting directory entries on supported media, which changes how some hardware players read tracks from FAT-based storage.

-Mp3DirSorter core operation targets folder contents and reorders items alphabetically at the file system level, rather than editing tags or renaming files.
+Mp3DirSorter core operation targets contents and reorders items alphabetically at the file system level, rather than editing tags or renaming files.
 It handles nested folders through recursive sorting.
 Input begins through a drag-and-drop action, where a folder path or drive letter triggers the sort routine on the selected location.

 Order made easy